AutoDarkMode/Windows-Auto-Night-Mode/README.md

 ### Understanding how a module works

 AutoDarkMode uses a modular timer based system.
 Each module is registered or deregistered to a specific timer when it is enabled or disabled.
-The first step therefore usually consists of creating an `Enabled` property or config class for your module in `Config/AutoDarkModeConfig.cs`.
+The first step therefore usually consists of creating an `Enabled` property or config class for your module in `Config/AdmConfig.cs`.
+Only read operations are allowed to this config file.
+If you need write access, you will need to add a new configuration class and file and save it separately.
 In order to then create a module let's take a look at what a module class looks like:
 ```C#
 namespace AutoDarkModeSvc.Modules